Witsarut42/witsarut42.github.io/Key.md

 In the above-given example, employee ID is a primary key because it uniquely identifies an employee record.
 In this table, no other employee can have the same     employee ID.

-- Why we need a Key?
+##### Why we need a Key?
   Here are some reasons for using sql key in the DBMS system.

 + Keys help you to identify any row of data in a table.
 In a real-world application, a table could contain thousands of records.
 Moreover, the records could be duplicated.
 Keys in RDBMS ensure that you can uniquely identify a table record despite these challenges.
 + Allows you to establish a relationship between and identify the relation between tables
 + Help you to enforce identity and integrity in the relationship.

+##### Types of Keys in DBMS (Database Management System)
+  There are mainly Eight different types of Keys in DBMS and each key has it’s different functionality:

+  1. Super Key
+  2. Primary Key
+  3. Candidate Key
+  4. Alternate Key
+  5. Foreign Key
+  6. Compound Key
+  7. Composite Key
+  8. Surrogate Key

+Let’s look at each of the keys in DBMS with example:

++ Super Key – A super key is a group of single or multiple keys which identifies rows in a table.
++ Primary Key – is a column or group of columns in a table that uniquely identify every row in that table.
++ Candidate Key – is a set of attributes that uniquely identify tuples in a table.
+Candidate Key is a super key with no repeated attributes.
++ Alternate Key – is a column or group of columns in a table that uniquely identify every row in that table.
++ Foreign Key – is a column that creates a relationship between two tables.
+The purpose of Foreign keys is to maintain data integrity and allow navigation between two different instances of an entity.
++ Compound Key – has two or more attributes that allow you to uniquely recognize a specific record.
+It is possible that each column may not be unique by itself within the database.
++ Composite Key – is a combination of two or more columns that uniquely identify rows in a table.
+The combination of columns guarantees uniqueness, though individual uniqueness is not guaranteed.
++ Surrogate Key – An artificial key which aims to uniquely identify each record is called a surrogate key.
+These kind of key are unique because they are created when you don’t have any natural primary key.